innobright/help.innobright.com/src/3rdparty/blender-institute-cycles.rst

 Saving AOVs
 ###########

-These added AOVs can be written to separate EXR images or to a multi-layer (multi-channel) EXR image.
-One option to save all passes is to use the compositor to access and save the AOVs after the render is complete.
+These added Render Passes can be written to separate EXR images or to a single multi-layer (multi-channel) EXR image.
+One option to save all passes is to use Blender's compositor to access and save the Render Passes after the render is complete.

 For more information on two ways to output render passes see `How can I render all render passes to files in Cycles?`__.